-Omdia used the Herfindahl-Hirschman Index (HHI) to compare the level of concentration in these 22 technology markets.
-Most technology markets are moderately to highly concentrated, and only a few can be considered as unconcentrated (see Figure 3).
-Mobile radio access network (RAN) and mobile core are moderately concentrated markets, and for these two categories, the level of concentration has again decreased in 2022 for the second year in a row, with the HHI in 2022 lower than in 2021.
+Mobile radio access network (RAN) and mobile core are moderately concentrated markets, and for these two categories, the level of concentration has again decreased in the first half of 2023, with the HHI in 1H23 lower than in 2022.

 The level of concentration in technology markets is also continuously changing.
 For example, the RAN market consolidated during the 4G era, but more recently, the number of RAN vendors has been increasing again.
 The open RAN movement brought a few new entrants, but it mostly gave visibility to existing smaller vendors that have been in this industry for years and are now enjoying renewed interest from service providers.
 Of course, many of these new entrants and challengers currently have minimal market share, but market shares do not always reflect vendor diversity.